Utumno1984/recipe-recommender/README.md

 ## Features ✨

 - **Two-Step Wizard**:
   - **Step 1**: Choose a Cuisine (Area) from dynamic options.
   - **Step 2**: Search for a Main Ingredient with real-time filtering.
-- **Smart Recommendation**:
+- **Smart Recommendation Engine**:
-  - Displays a **single** recipe match at a time.
+  - **Single-View UI**: Displays one curated recipe at a time to reduce decision paralysis.
-  - **"New Idea"** button to cycle through other recipes matching the same criteria.
+  - **"New Idea" Navigation**: Allows users to cycle through other matches if the current one doesn't inspire them.
+  - **Ingredient Insights**: Interactive info overlay to view details about the selected main ingredient.
+- **Interactive Feedback**:
-  - **Vote & Save**: Users can "Like" or "Dislike" recommendations.
-Interactive feedback is saved locally.
+  - **Vote & Save**: Users can provide immediate "Yes/No" feedback.
+  - **Visual Confirmation**: The UI updates instantly upon voting to prevent duplicate interactions.
 - **History Tracking**:
-  - All saved interactions are persisted in `localStorage`.
+  - All interactions (Matches & Rejections) are persisted in `localStorage` with timestamps and search criteria.
-  - View your history of liked/disliked recipes in the History tab.
+  - View your history of approved/discarded recipes in the History tab.
 - **Responsive Design**: Mobile-first UI using Tailwind CSS.

 ## Tech Stack 🛠️